Buy goldesel.eu ?

 Deposits, withdrawals, income, expenses, revenue, and costs can be represented in a financial statement such as a balance sheet or income statement.
 Deposits and withdrawals are typically shown as changes in cash or bank balances on the balance sheet.
 Income and revenue are shown as sources of funds, while expenses and costs are shown as uses of funds on the income statement.
 These financial statements provide a clear and organized representation of an organization's financial activities and help stakeholders understand its financial health and performance. **

-Similar search terms for Revenue:
+Similar search terms for Revenue

 -

-Price: 71.84 € | Shipping*: 0.00 €
+Price: 17.95 € | Shipping*: Free €

 -